 This procedure is for QuerySurge Agents deployed on Windows.
 The drivers on which this procedure is based are the Cloudera Hive JDBC drivers, which may be downloaded from the Cloudera website.
-We strongly encourage using an updated version of these drivers.
+Use a current version of these drivers.
 The setup here assumes that your Hive server uses Kerberos authentication with an LDAP server in the background.

 1. JDBC Driver files and related files

-Deploy the driver jars to your Agent; you can find instructions for this procedure here.
+Deploy the driver jars to your Agent(s); you can find instructions for this procedure here.

-Note: If you have previously deployed Hive driver jars, you should delete them from the Agent driver directory before you deploy the driver jars from your Hive server.
+Note: If you have previously deployed Hive driver jars, you should remove them from the Agent jdbc directory before you deploy new driver jar(s).

 2. Kerberos Configuration Files